VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 to the same second-level `vmagent` instance, so they are aggregated properly.

 If `-remoteWrite.shardByURL` command-line flag is set, then all the metric labels are used for even sharding among remote storage systems specified in `-remoteWrite.url`.

 Sometimes it may be needed to use only a particular set of labels for sharding.
 For example, it may be needed to route all the metrics with the same `instance` label to the same `-remoteWrite.url`.
 In this case you can specify comma-separated list of these labels in the `-remoteWrite.shardByURL.labels` command-line flag.
 For example, `-remoteWrite.shardByURL.labels=instance,__name__` would shard metrics with the same name and `instance` label to the same `-remoteWrite.url`.

-The sharding logic can be inverted by specifying `-remoteWrite.shardByURL.inverseLabels`, so that metrics are sharded using all labels except the ones specified in `-remoteWrite.shardByURL.labels`.
+Sometimes is may be needed ignoring some labels when sharding samples across multiple `-remoteWrite.url` backends.
+For example, if all the [raw samples](https://docs.victoriametrics.com/keyconcepts/#raw-samples) with the same set of labels except of `instance` and `pod` labels must be routed to the same backend.
+In this case the list of ignored labels must be passed to
+`-remoteWrite.shardByURL.ignoreLabels` command-line flag: `-remoteWrite.shardByURL.ignoreLabels=instance,pod`.

 See also [how to scrape big number of targets](#scraping-big-number-of-targets).